MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Enjoy!
 LOL

 The program will work if you leave the terminal open while logining out or shoting down.
-There is also some time lag in python power_pluggeg atribute.
+There is also some time lag in python power_pluggeg attribute.
 Thus Xterm command and/or further sleeptime adjustments can be added and/or detalized.

 CPU usage
 ps aux --sort=-%mem | grep -i '[p]ython'